syapse/javascript/README.md

       var name = 'Skywalker';
       return name;
     })();
+    ```

-Leading with a semi-colon when using the module pattern is acceptable ... but under normal circumstances we should never have any need to use the module pattern (as we use Require's module system).
+  - Leading with a semi-colon when using the module pattern is acceptable ... but under normal circumstances we should never have any need to use the module pattern (as we use Require's module system).

+    ```javascript
     // good (guards against the function becoming an argument when two files with IIFEs are concatenated) ;(function() {
       var name = 'Skywalker';